Beginner Lessons

 Sole or not: The bottom end of a chanter can have a wider flanged disk called the sole.
 For the most part it is ornamental.
 But, it can also keep the chanter up off of a soft surface such as a pants or skirt while practicing and prevent the chanter from being accidentally closed off.

-If you just want an entry level chanter with plans to invest more later, they are typically from Pakistan or the area, easily found on ebay.
-They’ll last you through the initial learning process and still make a good backup chanter.
+If you just want an entry level chanter and plan to invest more later, they are typically from Pakistan or that area, and are easily found online They’ll last you through the initial learning process and still possibly make a good backup chanter.

 Reeds: Order an extra one or two if possible.
-Each maker should supply reeds which will work well with their chanter.
-They are fragile, store the extras in a safe place and once in the chanter, try to keep them out of extreme temperatures (yes we do have those in Texas.)
+Reeds can make a chanter sound either good or bad, and they can be either easy to play or frustrating.
+For best results, each maker should supply reeds which will work well with their chanter.
+Reeds are fragile.
+Store the extras in a safe place and once in the chanter, try to keep them out of extreme temperatures.

-Chanter case: Your choice, eventually you’ll hopefully have a pipe case to store the practice chanter in with your pipes.
+Chanter case: Your choice, Eventually you’ll have a pipe case to store the practice chanter in with your pipes.

-You can a litlle more info on practice chanters here in this article.
+You can find a little more info on practice chanters here in this article.

 So, with all that being said...

-If the pipes are calling you, print out the first lessons or buy the book and chanter if you want to jump in with both feet, and come to a Monday session at 6 p.m. (you can inquire about a loaner chanter via email.)
+If the pipes are calling you, print out the first lessons or buy the book and chanter, and come to a Monday session at 6 p.m.
+You can let us know via email that you're dropping by so we'll be sure to have someone there, and also inquire about a loaner chanter.

 Practice sessions are held at: